SeReNb26/cinema-app/README.md

 ## Instructions for launching
 <hr>
-1. Copy the project into your IDE
+1. Copy the project into your IDE <br>
 2. Add tomcat configuration <br>
 3. Install MySQL & Workbench <br>
-4. Create new schema with name "spring"
+4. Create new schema with name "spring" <br>
 5. Go to db.properties file and change login and password to your own <br>
 6. Run the program <br>
 7. Test all functionality in Postman or other webclient